ynput/ayon-documentation/README.md

-## AYON pipeline official documentation

-:exclamation: While we're transitioning from OpenPype, there are a lot of details the are factually incorrect.
-We're working on resolving all of them. :exclamation:
+# AYON Developer Portal Official Documentation

+AYON Developer Portal is where developer can find documentaiton about AYON development, backend, frontend, launcher desktop app or addons.

-:books: View the live [documentation](https://ayon.ynput.io).
+:books: View the live [AYON Developer Portal](https://docs.ayon.dev).

+:open_book: Need to learn about using AYON as an artist or admin?
+Visit the [AYON Help Center](https://help.ayon.app/en/help).

-:family: Check out our community discussions [forum](https://community.ynput.io).
+:family: Join our community discussions in the [Ynput Forums](https://community.ynput.io).

 :phone: Want to know even more about AYON?
-Get in [contact](https://community.ynput.io/contact).
+Get in [Contact](https://ynput.io/contact).

-:raising_hand: Need some support or want something custom?
-Take a look at our [services](https://ynput.io/services/).
+:raising_hand: Need support or want something custom?
+Explore our [Services](https://ynput.io/services/).

+:bulb: Have ideas or requests?
+Share them on our [Feedback Portal](https://feedback.ayon.app/).

 ## Contribute